Sujith-Taridalu/homeserver-cyberlab/README.md

-# homeserver-cyberlab
-A personal cybersecurity lab running on bare-metal Proxmox, built for long-term learning, red team/blue team simulations, and continuous experimentation in offensive and defensive security.

-# Sujith's Cybersecurity Home Lab – `homeserver-cyberlab`
+# Sujith's Cybersecurity Home Lab

 Welcome to my personal cybersecurity home lab — a virtualized environment built on bare-metal hardware using Proxmox VE.
 This lab is a long-term, evolving platform where I explore offensive and defensive security, simulate real-world attacks, test detection tools, and continuously sharpen my skills.